cesbo/help/en/alta/auth/backend.md

 - `backend` - list of the Backend URL addresses;
 - `default` - default action if backend is not available.
 Could be `allow` or `deny`.

-## Session information
+## Request to Backend

-Alta sends next HTTP headers to the backend:
+Request to Backend is a HTTP GET request with following headers:

 - `X-Session-Id` - unique session number;
 - `X-Real-Ip` - client IP address;